 The car parking area is level and gravelled..

-There is a short mostly downhill walk (150m) with a wheelbarrow across the wild flower meadow and a woodland track to get to the treehouse.
+There is a short mostly downhill walk (approx. 150m) with a wheelbarrow across the wild flower meadow and a woodland track to get to the treehouse.
 The terrain is a mixture of grass and stone gravelled track so the terrain is unlevel and suitable footwear will be required.

 Please note there is no pathway lighting to the treehouse from the car parking area.
-A rechargeable lantern(s) are provided for your convenience and we encourage guests to arrive before dark for this reason.
+A rechargeable torch is provided for your convenience and we encourage guests to arrive before dark for this reason.

 ACCESS TO THE TREEHOUSE

 The treehouse is approached via a hard-stoned woodland track leading to the entrance ramp – a moderately sloping wooden ramped walkway (92cms wide), to the front entrance door.
 The front door is 74cms wide and there is a 4.5cm (approx) raised door threshold.
 This doorway goes straight into the kitchen/dining area.

 The ground floor is open-plan on the same level with wood flooring.
 It contains a small kitchen area with sink, open shelves, storage cupboards, fridge, two ring induction hob, toaster oven, and dishwasher (there is no main oven) and dining area with a table and two chairs.

 The lounge area has a 2 seater sofa, arm chair, side tables, and a suspended bioethanol fireplace.
 The lounge has large 3.2m wide bi-fold doors out onto the elevated deck area.
 The doors have a raised door runner threshold.